Guide to eCommerce Marketplace Integration

 What Do You Need to Support a Marketplace?

-Here are some systems and processes you will need to launch a marketplace.
+Here are some systems and processes you will need to launch a multi vendor marketplace.

 - Scalable Platform: Cloud infrastructure and platforms help you scale up and down with demand.
 Pay per use billing and automatic scaling are critical for handling peak traffic and transactions.